XCalibre Loader

 Delegates will achieve the following objectives:

-• Understand the rationale behind traditional financial models
+• Understand the logic and rationale behind commonly used financial models

-• Understand the dynamics and challenges of financing forecasting and modelling
+• Recognise the dynamics and challenges associated with financial forecasting and modelling

-• Apply quantitative techniques to modelling financial statements
+• Apply quantitative techniques to financial statement modelling

-• Use capital budgeting process and valuation models
+• Apply capital budgeting principles and valuation models to support decision-making

 Training Approach